 - (i) Financial asset at FVOCI represents 14.29% equity interest in Billion Park Investment Limited ("Billion Park"), a private company incorporated in Hong Kong.
-The principal activity of Billion Park is to participate in Foshan Country Club Company Limited, a co-operative joint venture formed in the People's Republic of China in which the Group has an effective interest of 5%, for the construction of commercial and residential properties and the operation of a golf course in Foshan. - (ii) As at 30 September 2019, the fair value of unlisted financial asset at fair value through FVOCI is determined by adjusted net asset method with reference to market value of the golf courses facilities and related commercial and residential properties assessed by an independent professional valuer, using direct market comparison, residual method and income capitalisation method for respective properties. - (iii) This unlisted equity investment was classified as available-for-sale investment as at 30 September 2018 (refer note 2.1(a)(ii) and note 18(b)). - (iv) The following table presents the change during the year:
+The principal activity of Billion Park is to participate in Foshan International Country Club Company Limited, a co-operative joint venture formed in the People's Republic of China in which the Group has an effective interest of 5%, for the construction of commercial and residential properties and the operation of a golf course in Foshan. - (ii) As at 30 September 2020, the fair value of unlisted financial asset at FVOCI is determined by adjusted net asset method with reference to market value of the golf courses facilities and related commercial and residential properties assessed by an independent professional valuer, using direct market comparison, residual method and income capitalisation method for respective properties. - (iii) The following table presents the change during the year:

+2020 2019

-2019 HK\$'000 2018 HK\$'000
+HK\$'000 HK\$'000

-At 1 October Fair value gain recognised in equity 49,763 59,318
+At 1 October 109,081 49,763

+Changes in fair value (22,794) 59,318

-At 30 September 109,081
+At 30 September 86,287 109,081

-(v) The advances are unsecured, interest free and not repayable within repayable 12 months.
+(iv) The advances are unsecured, interest free, have no fixed terms of repayment and not expected to be settled within 12 months.
 Their carrying amounts are not materially different from their fair values.